facebookincubator/ForgeArmory/ttps/cloud/aws/secretsmanager/steal-secretsmanager-secret/README.md

 - **detect**: If set to true, the TTP will query CloudTrail to determine if the secret retrieval was logged.
-Defaults to `true`.
+(Default: true)
 - **target_secret_id**: Specifies the ID of the target secret in Secrets Manager.
 If set to `all`, it will retrieve all secrets accessible within the specified AWS region (provided by setting `$AWS_DEFAULT_REGION`).